Panoramic portrait of Dr. Christine J. Kirchhoff

 NSF CAREER Award Winner

-Dr. Kirchhoff received the National Science Foundation Faculty Early Career Development Program (CAREER) award towards her work humanizing engineering and resilience.
-The NSF CAREER award is one for the most prestigious research grants for junior faculty in the U.S.
+I received a National Science Foundation Faculty Early Career Development Program (CAREER) award to support my work humanizing engineering and resilience.
+The NSF CAREER award is one of the most prestigious awards for early career faculty in the U.S.

-Her work is aimed at discovering a new theory and methods for assessing human dimensions of resilience while providing practitioners practical guidance for measuring and improving infrastructure resilience.
-As stated in a UCONN Today article, Dr. Kirchhoff explores, “why infrastructure managers overwhelmingly focus on building resilience to the past, bouncing back from disruption, rather than bouncing forward or building resilience to future hazards and surprises."
+This award funded work aimed at advancing theory and methods for understanding and assessing human dimensions of resilience while providing practical and applied insights for practitioners and policy makers for measuring and improving infrastructure resilience.
+A key challenge I address concerns “why infrastructure managers overwhelmingly focus on building resilience to the past, bouncing back from disruption, rather than bouncing forward or building resilience to future hazards and surprises."

 Read the article